-

 But Alexander Hamilton, no constant admirer of Washington either, had no doubt of a cabal—indeed “a monster,” as he wrote to the governor of New York, George Clinton.
 Hamilton had “discovered such convincing traits of the monster” that he could not “doubt its reality in the most extensive sense"; it had failed only because “it unmasked its batteries too soon.”
 As for Conway, Hamilton wrote, he was “vermin.”

 Beyond the factual truth or shifting historical meaning, what is the lasting importance of the Conway Cabal?
 For students of Washington, it is a rare peek beneath his famous glacial equanimity.
-As George Scheer and Hugh Rankin write in their book Rebels and Redcoats , “In dealing with his enemies, real or fancied, George Washington had not always been judicious, fair, or gentlemanly: he had been ruthless and, it might be suspected, perhaps a little disingenuous, but he resolved, when the whisperings rose to a clamor, to silence them, and this he did without a shadow of a doubt.”
+As George Scheer and Hugh Rankin write in their book Rebels and Redcoats, “In dealing with his enemies, real or fancied, George Washington had not always been judicious, fair, or gentlemanly: he had been ruthless and, it might be suspected, perhaps a little disingenuous, but he resolved, when the whisperings rose to a clamor, to silence them, and this he did without a shadow of a doubt.”
 Douglas Southall Freeman concluded: “His enemies sneeringly styled him ‘demigod,’ but he was in nothing more completely human than in dealing with the Conway cabal.”
 The biographer James Flexner saw Washington “forced to stoop to protect himself from pygmies.”

 For students of democracy the question addresses a larger issue, that of military threats to civilian authority.
-An anonymous broadside titled “Thoughts of a Freeman,” which was foisted around during the fracas after being literally left on the doorstep of Congress, concluded that “the people of America have been guilty of Idolatry by making a man their god .”
+An anonymous broadside titled “Thoughts of a Freeman,” which was foisted around during the fracas after being literally left on the doorstep of Congress, concluded that “the people of America have been guilty of Idolatry by making a man their god.”
 As John Adams had written to Abigail about Washington before the cabal, “We can allow a certain Citizen to be wise, virtuous, and good, without thinking him a Deity or a saviour.”
 Thomas Paine accused Adams of being part of the cabal; Adams called that “a scandalous Lye.”

 Whatever its interpretation, the Conway Cabal confirmed Washington as the indispensable man that Flexner, and Freeman before him, described.
 No one put it more concisely than Lafayette, in a letter to Henry Laurens.
 Speaking as one who loved him, the Frenchman lamented that Washington “does not deserve that neglect, I say more that kind of insult.”
-He asked the ultimate question: “If you should loose that same man, what would become of the American liberty?
+He asked the ultimate question: “If you should lose that same man, what would become of the American liberty?
 Who could take his place?
-Certainly some body should raise from the earth—for now I do not [know] any body, neither in the south, neither in the north, neither Gates neither Mifflin, neither Greene . . . who could keep an american army for six months.”
+Certainly, some body should raise from the earth—for now I do not know any body, neither in the south, neither in the north, neither Gates neither Mifflin, neither Greene . . . who could keep an American army for six months.”
 After reflection, the politicians, the people, and the generals all agreed: There was no one else.